n8n-io/n8n-docs/docs/source-control-environments/setup.md

 1. Create a new repository for use with n8n.
 1. Create the branches you need.
 For example, if you plan to have different environments for test and production, set up a branch for each.

-To help decide what branches you need for your use case, refer to [Source control patterns](/source-control/patterns/).
+To help decide what branches you need for your use case, refer to [Branch patterns](/source-control-environments/understand/patterns/).

 ## Step 2: Configure Git in n8n